 7 Ways to Celebrate the ADA

-The Americans with Disabilities Act is turning 33 on July 26.
+The Americans with Disabilities Act is turning 34 on July 26.

 How are you going to celebrate?

 As we age, we don’t celebrate birthdays and anniversaries as frequently as when we were kids.
 We tend to only pop open the champagne and celebrate the big ones, those divisible by 5 or 10.
 That’s okay.
 Everyone has their own style and preference for celebrating milestones.
-But as an ADA community of individuals, advocates and practitioners, it is important that we acknowledge its anniversary.
+But as an ADA community of individuals, advocates, and practitioners, it is important that we acknowledge its anniversary.
 The ADA is, after all, the single greatest piece of legislation guaranteeing civil rights and inclusion of people with disabilities.
 It is important that we take the time to celebrate the opportunities the ADA has created, evaluate the current status of disability in our country, and look to setting new goals for building healthy, inclusive communities.
 July 26, the anniversary of the ADA, presents the perfect opportunity to celebrate the milestones while expanding awareness of disability, accessibility, and inclusion.
-Here are 7 ways you can celebrate the ADA and create greater awareness in your community:

 1. Hold an ADA Listening Session.
 Do you really know what people with disabilities and family members think about accessibility and inclusion within the community?
 Maybe it’s time for purposeful listening.
 Invite people to make public comment in a formal community listening session or town hall.
-Instructions should provide structure for comments: an introduction of the person’s experience with disability, what is their perception of accessibility to public services and businesses, what suggestions do they have for improving access for people with disabilities in the community.
+Instructions should provide structure for comments: an introduction of the person’s experience with disability, what is their perception of accessibility to public services and businesses; what suggestions do they have for improving access for people with disabilities in the community.
 The session should be hosted or moderated by an individual with knowledge of disability and the ADA.
 The comments should have a time limit, preferably 3-5 minutes.
 The comments should be recorded and synthesized into a report that can be presented to civic leaders.
 Individuals making comments should be acknowledged and thanked for taking the time to share their perspectives.

 One note of caution: There is nothing worse than someone asking for your input, taking the time to share your perspective and then no change or results coming out of it.
 A truly effective listening session is PURPOSEFUL!
 It is designed for organizers to process the input received and take ACTION.
 Consider putting a plan into place to follow up with individuals, both to ask more questions and provide an update about what change was affected as a result of their public comment.